-Christina Milian Poses With Daughter While Baby Bump Is Now Obvious
+Christina Milian Poses With Daughter & Shows Off Her Baby Bump

 Pregnant star Christina Milian is currently enjoying family time with her boyfriend M. Pokora and daughter, Violet, 9, in France.

 The “When You Look At Me” hitmaker shared a photo of herself with her partner and daughter one day ago on Instagram where they appear to be at a train station.
 Milian is in between the two, smiling with her teeth, looking happier than ever.
-She is wearing a hat, an animal-print coat, a multicolored top with a black T-shirt underneath, leather trousers, and black boots.
-In the shot, it’s obvious Christina is pregnant as her bump is on full show.
+She is wearing a hat, an animal-print coat, a multi-colored top with a black T-shirt underneath, leather trousers, and black boots.
+In the shot, it’s obvious Milian is pregnant as her bump is on full show.
 For her caption, she mentions that she is on the top of the world because she’s with her “besties.”

 21 hours ago, the “Say I” songstress shared a couple of shots where she is enjoying time with Violet.
-In the first photo, Milian is leaning on the rope climbing equipment, while her daughter is sitting on it.
-Christina is wearing sunglasses while sporting her brunette hair in a bun.
-She has kept her fashion casual in a jumper, denim jacket, and jeans.
-Her baby bump again is more obvious than it has been in previous photos she has posted in the past few weeks.
+In the first photo, Milian leans on the rope climbing equipment while her daughter sits beside her.
+Milian is wearing sunglasses while sporting her brunette hair in a bun.
+She keeps her fashion casual in a jumper, denim jacket, and jeans.
+Her baby bump again is more obvious than it has been in previous photos.

-In the second image, Milian is sitting on the rope equipment while Violet is sitting on a swing, pouting directly to the camera.
+In the second image, Milian is sitting on the rope equipment while Violet is sitting on a swing, pouting directly at the camera.

 Her recent posts have racked up over 100,000 likes, proving to be an instant hit with her followers.